IbcAlpha/IBC/userguide.md

    - the settings `PasswordEncrypted` and `FIXPasswordEncrypted` have been removed, as has the facility to 'encrypt' these passwords.

+   - the `IbControllerPort` setting has been renamed to `CommandServerPort`, and its default value is 0 (zero), which is taken to mean 'do not start the command server'

+   - the `IbControlFrom` setting has been renamed to `ControlFrom`

+   - the `IbBindAddress` setting has been renamed to `BindAddress`

-2. Changes to top-level script names:
+3. Changes to top-level script names:

    On Windows: